-Abdul Khan, Ghulam Murtaza*, Muhmammad Khalid, Mathew Finniss and Thomas Helton Pages 1 - 5 ( 5 )
+Abdul A. Khan, Ghulam Murtaza*, Muhammad Khalid, Mathew Finniss and Thomas Helton Pages 227 - 231 ( 5 )

-Department of Cardiology, East Tennessee State University, Department of Cardiology, East Tennessee State University, Department of Cardiology, East Tennessee State University, Department of Internal Medicine, East Tennessee State University, Department of Division of Cardiovascular Medicine, Mountain Home VA Medical Cener, TN
+Division of Cardiovascular Medicine, East Tennessee State University, TN, Division of Cardiovascular Medicine, East Tennessee State University, TN, Division of Cardiovascular Medicine, East Tennessee State University, TN, Department of Internal Medicine, East Tennessee State University, TN, Division of Cardiovascular Medicine, Mountain Home VA Medical Center, TN